Varun28Maurya/Data-Structures-And-Algorithms/README.md

 ---

-## Languages
+# Languages

-This repository contains solutions in:
+This repository contains implementations in:

-- Java (Primary Language)
+- Java (Primary)
 - C++
 - Python

 ---

-## Objectives

-- Build strong problem-solving skills
-- Master Data Structures and Algorithms
-- Prepare for technical interviews
-- Track learning progress systematically
-- Maintain a long-term revision resource
-- Practice multiple implementation approaches
-- Strengthen competitive programming fundamentals
+# Repository Workflow

+For every new problem:

+1. Solve the problem.
+2. Create a dedicated problem directory inside `Problems/`.
+3. Add implementations in one or more programming languages.
+4. Create a detailed `README.md` for the problem.
+5. Update the corresponding file inside `Topic_Index/`.
+6. Update the corresponding platform file inside `Platforms/`.
+7. Update the learning roadmap if the problem belongs to one.
+8. Commit and push the changes.

 ---

-## Learning Resources

-The repository follows structured preparation paths including:

-- Striver A2Z DSA Sheet
-- Blind 75
-- NeetCode 150
-- Platform-specific problem sets
-- Interview-focused question collections
+# Objectives

+- Master Data Structures and Algorithms.
+- Build strong problem-solving skills.
+- Prepare for coding interviews.
+- Prepare for competitive programming.
+- Maintain a structured knowledge base.
+- Track learning progress systematically.
+- Document multiple approaches for the same problem.
+- Create a long-term revision resource.

 ---

-## Repository Workflow

-For every solved problem:

-1. Create a dedicated problem directory.
-2. Implement the solution in one or more languages.
-3. Document the approach and observations.
-4. Record the problem under relevant topics.
-5. Record the problem under its source platform.
-6. Update roadmap progress if applicable.
-7. Commit and push changes to GitHub.

----

-## Current Focus

-- Data Structures Fundamentals
-- Problem Solving
-- Interview Preparation
-- Striver A2Z DSA Sheet
-- Competitive Programming Foundations

----

-## Repository Status
+# Repository Status

-This repository is actively maintained and continuously updated as part of an ongoing Data Structures and Algorithms learning journey.
+This repository is actively maintained and continuously updated throughout my Data Structures and Algorithms learning journey.